 Carolyn has worked extensively with retailers, manufacturers, wholesalers, distributors and service companies.
 She serves a range of clients from developing companies to well-established businesses with specialties such as apparel and jewelry, art, and law.
 Her experience extends to assisting clients in securing financing.

 In addition to serving her clients, Carolyn also assists in the career development of the Firm’s professional staff and is involved in Anchin’s mentorship program.
 She is a member of Anchin’s Women’s Initiative Network (AWIN) and a member of the American Institute of Certified Public Accountants (AICPA).

-While this will be a free event for consumer products professionals, there will be a suggested donation, the proceeds of which will go entirely to charity.
 You voted!
-We're excited to announce that Triple Negative Breast Cancer Foundation will be the beneficiary of this event, in honor of October Breast Cancer Awareness Month.
-Please submit your donation here, and we hope to see you on October 17th!
+We’re excited to announce that Triple Negative Breast Cancer Foundation was the beneficiary of this event, in honor of October Breast Cancer Awareness Month.